TheRedElement/RepoTemplate_LuSt/README.md

 Submodule containing useful code snippets.

 An important example is [install_requirements_python.py](./code/code_snippets/install_requirements_python.py).
-This is a script to install all requirements listed in a `requirements.txt` file.
-Will ignore any installs that result in errors.
+This is a script to install all requirements listed in a `requirements.txt` file, which will ignore any installs that result in errors.
 Idea is to prevent errors arising from windows/linux incompitbilities.

 ### [data](./code/data/)